PennLINC/coding-interview/index.md

 ### Aspera Connect Plug-In
 You will also need a plug-in called [Aspera Connect](https://downloads.asperasoft.com/connect2/)
 ### Download the data!
 This specific dataset is called the [HCP1200 Parcellation + Timeseries + Netmats (1003 Subjects)](https://www.humanconnectome.org/storage/app/media/documentation/s1200/HCP1200-DenseConnectome+PTN+Appendix-July2017.pdf).
 We (i.e., you) are going to analyze the Netmats.
 They call them Netmats, which is short for network matrices, which are functional connectivity matrices.
 Once you are logged in to ConnectomeDB, and you have the plug-in active, you can download the data.
 It will be on [this page](https://db.humanconnectome.org/data/projects/HCP_1200).
-Click the boxes in red:
+Please accept the data use agreement on the top right under "actions".
+Now the page should look like this, click the boxes in red:
 ![hcp](./hcp_website.png)

 This should take roughly 30 minutes and will require 10GB of space.
 Please let us know if your personal computing resources do not allow for this.